-In the past few years, this part of Europe became more popular and is on the travel bucket list of many people.
+In the past few years, Eastern Europe became more popular and is on the travel bucket list of many people.
 As a person born and bred here, I understand why.
-It surprises with history and culture but also gives its visitors a sense of safety and a glimpse of what is to be part of one of the most cosmopolite parts of the world.
-On a relatively small territory, you will find so many countries.
-And although their cuisine and language are very similar, are different in terms of mentality and lifestyle.
-The best way to sample most of these similarities and differences is to visit the capitals of Eastern Europe.
+It surprises with history and culture, and ethnic variety.
+On a relatively small territory, you will find numerous countries.
+And although their traditional cuisine and language are similar, they are different in mentality and lifestyle.
+The best and easiest way to sample these similarities and differences is to visit some of the capitals of Eastern Europe.

 First of all, we should clarify what are the countries included in the term ‘Eastern Europe’.
 While this looks like an impossible task, I will offer you my understanding of the subject.
 Because a common understanding does not exist, even in the official documents, Eastern European countries can be categorized in terms of their location or (and) past.